CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

       - containerPort: 443
 ```

-Annotation arktos.futurewei.com/nic is for user to provide optional information about pod nic.
+Here annotation arktos.futurewei.com/nic is for user to provide optional information about pod nic.
 The recognized keys of element include:

 |key|exemplary value|
 |---:|---:|